 Before you get the COVID-19 vaccine

 If I get a Pfizer or Moderna vaccine, do my 1st and 2nd doses need to be the same brand?
 How do I keep track?

 Yes, the 2nd dose needs to be the same vaccine brand as the 1st dose.
 When you get a vaccine, you will get a vaccine record card.
 If you get the Pfizer or Moderna vaccine, the record card will show which brand of vaccine you got.

 Also, the place where you got the vaccine may include your information in a system that keeps track of vaccinations, such as your state or local health department’s Immunization Information System (IIS).
 This will help make sure that you get the same vaccine when you return for the 2nd dose.33

 How much will the vaccine cost?

-The COVID-19 vaccine is offered at no cost to you.
+The COVID-19 vaccine is FREE to you.
 U.S. taxpayer dollars bought the vaccines as a national public health priority.
 However, vaccination providers can charge an administration fee to your public or private insurance company or, for uninsured patients, to the Health Resources and Services Administration’s Provider Relief Fund.15,34

 Getting a COVID-19 vaccine may affect timing of other health care